Novav20/TheMeridianGrid/README.md

 ---

-## Core Technologies (Backend Foundation)
+## Core Technologies (Backend)

-The backend foundation is built with a modern, scalable, and type-safe stack:
+The backend is built with a modern, scalable, and type-safe stack:

 -   **Runtime:** Node.js
 -   **Language:** TypeScript
+# The Meridian Grid

+A full-stack Industrial IoT (IIoT) platform designed for the real-time monitoring, control, and data analysis of a machine fleet.

+> **Note:** This project is currently under active development as part of a 12-week intensive learning program.

+---

+## Core Tec
 -   **Framework:** Express.js
+-   **Real-time Communication:** Socket.IO
 -   **Database:** PostgreSQL (running in Docker)
 -   **ORM:** Prisma
 -   **Environment:** Docker & Docker Compose